10 Years of Cannabis Reform: Where Do We Go Next?

 As we approach the next decade of cannabis reform, we need to find common ground on the importance of educating everyone about cannabis use.
 Employers, community leaders, educators, cannabis reform advocates, legislators, physicians, law enforcement, adults, parents, teenagers, and researchers should all have a seat at the table to determine the best approaches to ensure those who use cannabis legally are doing so fully informed about their decision and are treated fairly both at work and on the roadside.

-One thing we have learned since 2012, based on almost a decade of research and thousands of tests, is that testing breath for cannabis provides objective data about recent use which will help balance SAFETY + FAIRNESS™ in 2022 and beyond.
+One thing we have learned since 2012, based on almost a decade of research and thousands of tests, is that testing breath for cannabis provides objective data about recent use which will help establish safe work environments and promote fair drug testing policies in 2022 and beyond.
 For more information on understanding recent cannabis use and effective testing, check out our CEO Mike Lynn’s blog – ‘A Checklist for Evaluating Breath Technology.’